triveniremany/Articles/CloudComputing.md

 #### Security
 Security of data is a big concern for everyone.
 Since the public cloud utilizes the internet, your data may become vulnerable.

+It is easy to see how the advantages of cloud computing simply outweigh the drawbacks.
+Decreased costs, reduced downtime, and less management effort are benefits that speak for themselves.